vedangwartikar/academic-kickstart-1/content/home/experience.md

   company_url = "https://www.persistent.com"
   location = "Pune, India"
   date_start = "2019-06-06"
-  date_end = ""
+  date_end = "2020-06-06"
-  description = """Working on <i> End-to-End Lung Cancer Screening with Chest Computed Tomography Scans using CNNs and XAI </i> under the guidance of Dr. Bhushan Garware.
+  description = """Worked on <i> End-to-End Lung Cancer Screening with Chest Computed Tomography Scans using CNNs and XAI </i> under the guidance of Dr. Bhushan Garware.
 The project is highly inspired by <a href="https://www.nature.com/articles/s41591-019-0447-x"> this </a> research paper and aims to outperform the current state of the art results.  """

 [[experience]]
   title = "Project Intern"